 Some passive measures may be to put signs out saying “guard dog” or “beware of owner.”
 Bright floodlights can be placed as a psychological deterrent as well.
 People don’t like to be seen if they’re up to no good.

 Some active measures may be to use electricity on the fences or put up barbed or concertina wire on the fence.
-In Africa, home owners place the bottoms of broken bottles and glass on the flat tops of walls.
+In many places, homeowners place the bottoms of broken bottles and glass shards on the flat tops of walls.

 Cameras are considered passive if they are only props and active if they are actually operational, and can track intruders.
 If they can track intruders, it is for you to decide if you want the camera motions to be detectable or not.
 If the potential intruder can see the camera looking at them and moving with them, they may decide to leave.
 If they see the camera looking somewhere else, they may think they can avoid it.
 A good option is the observation balls that do not let the intruder see what you are looking at, but a light lets them know it is active.
 Again, avoidance of a confrontation is always your victory.